DirSync Pro

 When I start DirSync Pro on my Mac OSX Lion, I cannot browse to other folders than my personal folders.
 What is wrong?

-The Java-build which ships in recent Mac OSX's (like Lion) limits unfortunately the users access to other folders other than his/her own files.
+The Java Run-time Environment (JRE) which ships in recent Mac OSX's (like Lion) limits unfortunately the users access to other files/folders other than his/her personal files/folders.
 This limitation affects all Java applications (including DirSync Pro) which means no Java application can go beyond your personal files.
-We have no idea why Apple enforce this limitation to Java for Mac users.
-The only way to eliminate this limitation is to install and use the original Java-build from Sun/Oracle.
+We have no idea why Apple enforces this limitation to JRE for Mac users.
+The only way to eliminate this limitation is to install and use the original JRE from Sun/Oracle.